watsona4/scipy2016/SciPy2016TripReport.md

 > explicit tensor transposition or additional workspace, while also
 > incorporating multithreading at several levels.
 These traits make
 > our implementation ideal for layering underneath higher-level
-> interfaces such as NumPy.*
+> interfaces such as NumPy.

 -

 ### Launching Python Applications on Peta-scale Massively Parallel Systems \[HPC\]

 (Yu Feng, Berkeley Center for Cosmological Physics, Berkeley Institute for Data Science)

-> *We introduce a method to launch Python applications at near native
+> We introduce a method to launch Python applications at near native
 > speed on large high performance computing systems.
 The python
 > runtime and other dependencies are bundled and delivered to
 > computing nodes via a broadcast operation.
 The interpreter is